-Seeking informal advice from the FPPC offers you an opportunity to have simple questions answered by experienced staff, either by emailing firstname.lastname@example.org or by calling 1-866-ASK-FPPC (1-866-275-3772).
-Telephone advice is available Monday through Thursday from 9:00 a.m. to 11:30 a.m.
+Seeking informal advice from the FPPC offers you an opportunity to have simple questions answered by experienced staff.

-Informal advice can provide guidance if you have questions such as where to file campaign statements, filing schedules, or your basic responsibilities under the Act.
-Unlike formal advice, informal advice does not provide immunity from prosecutions by the FPPC and does not qualify as legal advice.
+Informal advice can provide guidance regarding campaign statements, filing schedules, the form 700, or basic responsibilities under the Act.
+Informal advice does not provide immunity from prosecutions by the FPPC and does not qualify as legal advice.

 Third party questions, hypothetical questions, and enforcement related matters will not be answered through the advice service.